nsubordin81/deep-reinforcement-learning-p2-double-jointed-arms/REPORT.md

 ## Algorithm

-For this task I attempted to solve Reacher environment version 1
+For this task I attempted to solve Reacher environment version 1, to get a single agent to average 30+ reward for 100 episodes

 For this task I used a version of the DDPG algorithm, which had its basis in the Udacity DDPG reference implementation used to solve the Bipedal Walker task and which I augmented based on reading the DDPG original paper